szaumoor/ZSTweaks/README.md

 **Component 1250:** Make Yamato's passive abilities more substantial

 The effect is pretty underwhelming for a +4 weapon.
-Since it's advertised about defense, the following is added:
+Since it's advertised as a defender weapon, the following is added:

 AC bonus improved to 3 (instead of 1) plus 1 against slashing, piercing, and missile weapons.
 5% universal damage resistance & magic resistance.